<> <> <> <>

 That said, if you're doing all the right things and still can't seem to get a handle on your weight, don't beat yourself up.
 There are other factors that can affect body weight, and not all of them are in our control.

-Pilot's Metabolic Reset Program may be the extra piece of the weight loss puzzle you've been looking for.
+Pilot's Weight Reset Program may be the extra piece of the weight loss puzzle you've been looking for.

 Image credit: Getty Images